edowson/raptor-talos-ii-power9-technote/ubuntu/ubuntu-18.04-compile-libjpeg-turbo-virtualgl-turbovnc.md

-# Ubuntu-18.04 - Configure VirtualGL and TurboVNC
+# Ubuntu-18.04 - Compile libjpeg-turbo, VirtualGL and TurboVNC

-This document describes how to configure VirtualGL and TurboVNC from sources.
+This document describes how to compile libjpeg-turbo, VirtualGL and TurboVNC from sources.

 ## Procedure